Epse/belux-plugin/README.md

 If at any time these suggestions appear wrong to you, the command `.belux fresh-sid` (not to be confused by `force-sid`) will re-do all the math to suggest procedures.
 This may be helpful in edge cases where a bad suggestions is cached.

+This features absolutely relies on every valid SID being in the SID_Allocation file in order to detect when a controller has selected a valid sid and prevent overwriting.

 #### Restrictions

 The plugin will under no circumstance modify the flight plan of a flight matching any of these conditions: